Borax claims that Samini & Shatta Wale are mere mice

 The controversial musician, known for the smash hit single 'Asee Ho' which featured Daddy Lumba, believes that dancehall artiste, Samini and Shatta Wale (Bandana) are currently making waves in Ghana because of his absence.

-Speaking in an interview on Airtel Entertainment News on Drive Time on Joy FM, Borax, now known as Big Borax, said "It is not even prudent to talk about these little boys - Samini and Shatta Wale - because they've gotten it twisted.
-They don't know the essence of music - what music does to society; the impact music has on society."
+Speaking in an interview on Airtel Entertainment News on Drive Time on Joy FM, Borax, now known as Big Borax, said "It is not even prudent to talk about [these little boys - Samini and Shatta Wale - because they've gotten it twisted.
+They don't know the essence of music - what music does to society; the impact music has

 Asked if he was to choose between Samini and Shatta Wale, he said he won't choose any because none of them stands out: "They just make noise because the emperor was away."